 \section{System description}

-Consider the $M_t/M_t/1$ queue with intensities being periodic functions of time and a particular queue skipping policy.
-The queueing system consists of a single infinite capacity queue and a single server.
-Customers arrive at the system in batches according to the inhomogeneous Poisson process with intensity $\lambda(t)$.
-The size of an arriving batch becomes known upon its arrival to the system and is the random variable with the given probability distribution $\{ b_n, n \ge 1 \}$, having finite mean $\sum_{k=1}^\infty B_k$, $B_k = \sum_{n=k}^{\infty}b_n$.
-The adopted queue skipping policy implies that whenever a batch arrives to the system its size, say $\widehat B$, is compared with the remaining total number of customers in the system, say $\widetilde B$.
-If ${\widehat B} > { \widetilde B}$, then all customers, which are currently available in the system, are instantly removed from it, and the whole batch ${\widehat B}$ is placed in the the queue and the first customer in the batch enters server.
+Consider the $M_t/M_t/1$ queue with intensities being periodic functions of time and the queue skipping policy.
+Customers arrive to the system in batches according to the inhomogeneous Poisson process with intensity $\lambda(t)$.
+The size of an arriving batch becomes known upon its arrival and is the random variable with the given probability distribution $\{ b_n, n \ge 1 \}$, having finite mean $\sum_{k=1}^\infty B_k$, $B_k = \sum_{n=k}^{\infty}b_n$.
+The adopted queue skipping policy implies that whenever a batch arrives to the system its size, say $\widehat B$, is compared with the current total number of customers in the system, say $\widetilde B$.
+If ${\widehat B} > { \widetilde B}$, then all customers, which are currently in the system, are instantly removed from it, and the whole batch ${\widehat B}$ is placed in the queue and the first customer in the batch enters server.
 If ${\widehat B} \le { \widetilde B}$ the new batch leaves the system without having any effect on it.
-Whenever the server becomes free one customer from the queue (if there is any) enters server\footnote{Since we do not study waiting time characteristics in this paper, the service discipline is unimportant and for certainty one can consider that customers are served in FIFO order.} and gets served according to exponential distribution with intensity $\mu(t)$.
+Whenever the server becomes free one customer from the queue (if there is any) enters server\footnote{Since we do not study waiting time characteristics in this paper, the service discipline is unimportant and for certainty one can consider that customers are served in FIFO or LIFO or RANDOM order.} and gets served according to exponential distribution with intensity $\mu(t)$.